What to Do if Homeowners Insurance Company Is Stalling

 Fraud Prevention Measures

-Insurance companies often have protocols to detect and prevent fraudulent claims, which can involve detailed investigations and thus result in delays.
+Insurance companies have protocols to detect and prevent fraudulent claims, which involve detailed investigations that result in delays.

 housePapers icon